abhaysrivastav/abhaysrivastav.github.io/blogs/designconcepts.md

   1) Allow the client to request any node in the network, if that node doesn't have requested data then it forward the request to the node that contains the related data.

   2) The second approach contains a routing tier, and all the request are first forwarded to the routing tier and it determines which node to connect to fulfill the request.

   3) The client already have the information about the partitions, so they can directly contact the node that contain the data.

   **How these components know about updates in the partitioning of the nodes ?**

+    Rebalacing of the partitions :
+      - Avoid the hash  mod n.
+      - Fixed number of partitions.
+      - Dynamic Partitions.
+      - Partition proportionally to node.

+ **what if we have to access the records through secondary indexes?**

+ There are 2 approches:
+  - Partition secondary indexes by document.
+  - Partition secondary indexes by tern.